How to Write a Marketing Plan + Templates & Examples

 This strategy ensures that we continue to offer competitive prices on our products while also increasing people’s trust in our company by implementing new policies and procedures across all pathways.

-22. Every well-researched marketing plan must include projections that will estimate the overall cost of engaging in certain marketing strategies including the results of their implementation in terms of new sales, profits, and customers.
-Even though these will just be estimates they will still highlight which strategies have the potential to gross the highest ROI.
+Every well-researched marketing plan must include projections that will estimate the overall cost of engaging in these different marketing strategies including the results of their implementation in terms of new sales, profits, and customers.
+Even though these will just be estimates they will still highlight which marketing strategies have the potential to gross the highest ROI.

 Your projections need to be revisited time and time again to assess how well the marketing plan has been implemented and what can be done better.
 Analyzing metrics like cost per sale, average ticket price and retention rates will help you understand which marketing tactics are working and which need to be revisited.